 I’m so proud when I manage to re-create the taste of something that I used to buy in a jar.
 And this is quite simple to make—it just requires a bit of patience as you slowly drizzle the oil into the processor.

-Homemade mayo is great because you choose the oil to use (I prefer light, cold pressed extra virgin olive oil), and the egg, and the, well, you get the point.
+Homemade mayo is great because you choose the oil to use, and the egg, and the, well, you get the point.
 Enjoy!

-- 1 teaspoon of lemon juice or white vinegar
+- 1 teaspoon lemon juice or white vinegar

-- 1 teaspoon of Dijon mustard (or dry mustard)
+- 1 teaspoon Dijon mustard or dry mustard

-- In a food processor or blender, add the mustard, egg, lemon juice, and honey.
+- In a food processor, add the mustard, egg, lemon juice, and honey.